AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Paste the public key of your certificate in the **New certificate** dialog box.
 1. Select **Add certificate**.

-   A new configuration change is created and ready for server update.
+   A new configuration change has been created and is ready for server update.
 To use the new certificate listed in the **Available Certificates** section, proceed with the [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md) flow.

 1. Locate the new certificate in the list of **Available Certificates**.